tnyw326/petAdoptionGUIApplication/README.md

 **User Story**

+- as a user, I want to be able to post an animal for adoption
 - as a user, I want to be able to add an animal to my "animal waiting for adoption" list
 - as a user, I want to be able to view information of the animals
 - as a user, I want to be able to select an animal for adoption